ivanderk/gtkrs-tutorials/src/chapter_01.md

 }
 ```

+## Creating the UI with Rust

 Next is to generate our UI with Rust, and store it in the newly-defined structures.

-First is the
-**App** structure, which will be contain the overall structure of our UI in a well-defined
+First is the **App** structure, which will be contain the overall structure of our UI in a
-hierarchy of data structures and associated data.
-The following code example provides in-line
+well-defined hierarchy of data structures and associated data.
+The following code example
-comments to describe each of the methods that are being used to configure it.
+provides in-line comments to describe each of the methods that are being used to configure it.

+We will be creating the **GtkWindow** that we will attach every UI element to, the **Header**
+structure that will contain our **GtkHeaderBar**, and programming the exit function within the
+window.
+It's also important that we set a title for the window, the **wmclass** which will be
+seen by window managers, and setting the icon to display within the window manager via the
+`Window::set_default_icon_name()` function.

 ```rust
 impl App {